langdon/summit-2015-lab-15812/labs/chapter5.md

                 default: db_wordpress
         ...

+That completes the Nulefule file work.
+Be sure to check your work against the reference file for this lab in `~/workspace/Nulecule.reference`.

+#### Provider files

-1. We need to edit the kubernetes files so the values from the previous step can be replaced.
+We need to edit the kubernetes files so the values from the previous step can be replaced.
 Edit the pod file `~/workspace/artifacts/kubernetes/wordpress-pod.yaml` and replace parameter values to match the name of each parameter in the Nulecule file.
 Strings that start with `$` will be replaced by parameter names.

             ...
             env: